afsalat/DK-ACADEMY/README.md

 started. " will be coming soon "

   ## Installation
 To run this project, you don't need to install anything.
-Just open the :[gfyg]
+Just open the :-

+🏴 Home/Main_section :  DK-academy ➡️ Home_section ➡️ Home_Page ➡️ just open the home.html file in your web browser

 ## Contributing
 Contributions are welcome.
 If you find any issues or have any suggestions for improvement, please create an issue or pull request on the GitHub repository.